There are two main methods of selling a property: by auction or private sale. What’s the difference between the two?

 - Asking us about Approval in Principle so you’ll have a better idea of how high you can afford to bid or offerdisclaimer.
 (Once you've found the right property, please speak to us about progressing to full approval for your loan.)

-- Doing your research: ask us for a free Property Profile Report to get a better view of a home’s potential price.disclaimer
+- Doing your research: ask us for a free ANZ Property Profile Report which includes a property price prediction.

 - Getting a copy of the contract and asking your solicitor/conveyancer to review it.